 As noted above, for Exchange Server users, the Global Address List or a public Contacts folder provide a built-in means for Exchange Server users to tap into a shared address list.
 These tools can take it one step further by synchronizing the GAL or a Contacts folder with other contact databases or synchronizing user Contacts folders with a public folder.

-UnitySync (Previously SimpleSync) is a tool that synchronizes data between directories, providing organizations with a unified view of their disparate directories.
-UnitySync can scale from a small directories with hundreds of objects to enterprise directories consisting of hundreds of thousands of objects without requiring extensive training or installation/configuration time.
-All major directories and databases supported.
+UnitySync provides organizations with a synchronized view of their disparate directories.
+UnitySync can scale from small directories with hundreds of objects to enterprise directories consisting of hundreds of thousands of objects without requiring extensive training or installation/configuration time.
+All major directories and databases supported (including Office 365 Exchange).